The alpha myth

 So this is where I have to point out, if you're not familiar, if you're in fact blessedly unfamiliar with Andrew Tate and his oeuvre, this is the dude who got arrested in Romania.

-Prosecutors in Romania have filed formal charges against the controversial influencer Andrew Tate, his brother Tristan and two Romanian associates.
+Prosecutors in Romania have filed formal charges against the controversial influencer Andrew Tate, his brother Tristan, and two Romanian associates.

 The charges include rape, human trafficking, and forming an organized crime group.
+And those trials, that whole legal proceeding is still unfolding now.

-But that's the guy who took this lineage, the lineage of the Alpha Wolf, and built a whole business on it, an allegedly criminal business that,
+But that's the guy who took this lineage, the lineage of the alpha wolf, and built a whole business on it, an allegedly criminal business that,

 let's be honest about this, that is more popular than any of us would like to admit.
+Like the whole alpha brain, alpha male, alpha wolf industrial complex, it's clearly speaking to something that

 men at least are deeply sort of searching for.
+Yeah.

-And I guess to get real for a moment, please.
+I guess to get real for a moment, please.

-Well, yeah, it's just like guys like me die of suicide.
+Well, yeah, it's just like guys like me die of suicide in the U.S. at the highest rate.

 White guys middle-aged.